viidit678/Introduction-of-javascript/README.md

 # Introduction-of-javascript
-This is the the first program of javascript done
+This is the the first part of javascript done